Hospice Nurse

 What do you do if you realize that your hospice patient's pain meds are getting stolen by family members?

-Asked by chad about 11 years ago
+Asked by chad over 11 years ago

 Oh my, it happens so frequently.
 As protocol we get the Social Worker involved and meet with the family.
 We can choose to report to authorities but normally, unless it is a major issue and habitual, we opt not to have others involved.
 The reason is because the last thing a dying person needs is chaos and drama.
 They do not need to have loved ones being shipped off to jail during the dying process.
 One company I worked for we would remove all narcotics etc from the home and an on call nurse HAD to make visit each time the patient needed medications.
 I have had to resort to a pain pump in the past to prevent such.
 Also the transdermal patches help because it is quiet difficult to turn a patient and remove a patch for self gratification.
 I placed the patch on my patient normally on the backside somewhere and initialed and dated it.
 Also I always always make the families aware that I monitor my patients' medications each visit and count them.
 The patches normally are five to a box and I monitored those as well.
 Sorry for the delay I have been dealing with my MS and treatments.